Section 1: General

 The membership of this church shall be composed of individuals who are believers in the Lord Jesus Christ and affirm the tenets of Limestone Baptist Church, who offer evidence by their confession and their conduct that they are living in accord with this affirmation, and who are actively pursuing and continuing in a close fellowship with the Lord Jesus Christ.
 The membership of the church shall have final authority in all matters of church governance as set forth and described in the By-Laws, herein.

-We believe that the term “marriage” has only one meaning and that is marriage sanctioned by God which joins one man and one woman in a single, exclusive union as delineated in Scripture.
+We believe the institution of marriage is ordained of God.
+We believe the term “marriage” has only one meaning and that is marriage sanctioned by God and joins one man and one woman in a single exclusive union as delineated in Scripture.

-We believe that in order to preserve the function and integrity of the church as the local Body of Christ and to provide a biblical role model to the church members and the community, it is imperative that all persons employed by the church in any capacity, who serve as volunteers, or who are members shall abide by and agree to this statement on marriage and sexuality and conduct themselves accordingly.
+We believe that in order to preserve the function and integrity of Limestone Baptist Church as a local Body of Christ and to provide a biblical role model to the church members and the community, it is imperative that all persons employed by the church in any capacity, those who serve as volunteers, or who are members of Limestone Baptist Church shall abide by and agree to this statement on marriage, gender and sexuality and conduct themselves accordingly.

 Refer to Article Two, Section 3: Deacons and the Policy and Procedures Manual regarding the use of church facilities.